 *EXTRACURRICULAR ACTIVITIES-Get involved.
 Take part in a sport, school club, music or drama group, volunteer in your community.

-*MEET WITH THE SCHOOL COUNSELOR-Your school counselor know how to help you get the most out of high school.
+*MEET WITH THE SCHOOL COUNSELOR-Your school counselors know how to help you get the most out of high school.
 Discuss your post-highschool plans with your counselor and map out courses to take during the rest of high school.
 Your parents/guardians should also be part of this meeting.

 *SAVE FOR COLLEGE-It is not too late to start a college savings plan, if you haven't already.
 Every little bit helps!